Betty Willsher

-Elizabeth "Betty" Cameron Willsher MBE, (12 December 1915 - 25 February 2012) was an early years child psychologist and educationalist, lecturer, children’s author, historian, preservationist and noted Scottish Gravestones researcher, recorder, authority and writer.
+Elizabeth Cameron Willsher MBE (12 December 1915 – 25 February 2012) was an early years child psychologist and educationalist, lecturer, children's author, historian, preservationist and noted Scottish Gravestones researcher, recorder, authority and writer.

 Early life

-Elizabeth Cameron Anderson, known throughout her life as Betty, was born in the village of Coundon in County Durham, England on 12 December 1915 to Scottish parents William Grieg Anderson, a general practitioner, and his wife Mary Gordon Adam.
+Elizabeth Cameron Anderson, known throughout her life as Betty, was born in the village of Coundon in County Durham, England, on 12 December 1915 to Scottish parents William Grieg Anderson, a general practitioner, and his wife Mary Gordon Adam.

-She studied at the University of St Andrews from 1933-36 where she graduated with a degree in psychology and philosophy, before going on to complete a one year certificate in nursery education at the Rachel McMillan Nursery Training College in Deptford.
-Her first teaching post was at a nursery in London’s East End dockyards.
+She studied at the University of St Andrews from 1933 to 1936 where she graduated with a degree in psychology and philosophy, before going on to complete a one-year certificate in nursery education at the Rachel McMillan Nursery Training College in Deptford.
+Her first teaching post was at a nursery in London's East End dockyards.
 She married Rex Willsher in 1937 and gave birth to Penny in 1939.
-Persistent air raids over the family home in London persuaded the Willshers to move rural Suffolk where she gave birth to her second daughter, Susan, in 1941 and would run a small children’s nursery.
+Persistent air raids over the family home in London persuaded the Willshers to move rural Suffolk where she gave birth to her second daughter, Susan, in 1941 and would run a small children's nursery.
 The Willshers separated in 1949 and Betty returned to St Andrews taking her daughters with her.